Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Abstract

 \section{Abstract}

 We present a novel freehand sketch beautification method, which takes as input a freely drawn sketch of a man-made object and automatically beautifies it both geometrically and structurally.
-Beautifying a sketch is challenging because of its highly abstract and heavily diverse drawing manner.
-Existing methods are usually confined to the distribution of their limited training samples and thus cannot beautify freely drawn sketches with rich variations. {To address this challenge, we} adopt a divide-and-combine strategy{.
-Specifically, we} first parse {an} input sketch into {semantic components}, {beautify individual components by a learned} part beautification module {based on} part-level implicit manifolds{, and then {reassemble the beautified components through a structure beautification module.} } With this strategy, our method can go beyond the training samples and handle novel freehand sketches.
-We demonstrate the effectiveness of our system with extensive experiments and a perceptive study.
+Beautifying a sketch is challenging because of its highly abstract and heavily diverse drawing manner. {Existing methods are usually confined to their limited training samples} and thus cannot beautify freely drawn sketches with {both geometric and structural variations}. {To address this challenge, we} adopt a divide-and-combine strategy{.
+Specifically, we} first parse {an} input sketch into {semantic components}, {beautify individual components by a learned} part beautification module {based on} part-level implicit manifolds{, and then reassemble the beautified components through a structure beautification module.} With this strategy, our method can go beyond the training samples and handle novel freehand sketches.
+We demonstrate the effectiveness of our system with extensive experiments and a {perceptual} study.